 Difficulty Level

-In this project, you’ll machine a pocket-sized machinist rule using both the basic and advanced SVG workflows in the Bantam Tools Desktop Milling Machine Software.
+In this project, you’ll machine a pocket-sized machinist rule using the advanced SVG workflows in the Bantam Tools Desktop Milling Machine Software.
 What's the difference between a "rule" and a "ruler"?
 Generally, a rule measures straight from its edge (while a ruler's measurements start a little in from the edge) and is more accurately calibrated.
 And what better way to make a precise tool, than by using a precise CNC machine!

 Through building this project, you’ll learn how to: